bithium/ansible-role-rails_app/README.md

  * Number of workers to start puma with: `rails_app_puma_workers: 2`

  * Number of threads per worker to use: `rails_app_puma_threads: 16`

+ * Rails database adapter to use: `rails_app_db_adapter`

+   The supported values are:
+   - postgresql
+   - mysql2

 Dependencies
 ------------